Q: What is the difference between a herniated disc and a ruptured disc?

 A: The terms “ruptured disc” and “herniated disc” are used to describe the same condition.

 Q: What is the difference between a bulging disc and a herniated disc?

-A bulging disc is when the center of a disc presses outwards against the surrounding ligament, like when air is blown into a balloon.
+A: A bulging disc occurs when the center of a disc presses outward against the surrounding ligament, similar to when air is blown into a balloon.
 This condition is common, and some people have bulging discs without experiencing any pain.

-A herniated disc is when the inner material of the disc pushes through ligament tendon and bursts, similar to when a balloon pops.
-The Spine Care Center provides treatment for both bulging discs and herniated discs.
+A herniated disc occurs when the inner material of the disc pushes through the ligament tendon and bursts, similar to when a balloon pops.
+The Spine Care Center in Manassas provides treatment for both bulging discs and herniated discs.

-Degenerative disc disease does not always lead to increased pain as you get older.
+A: Degenerative disc disease does not always lead to increased pain as you get older.
 It’s natural for the spine to change with age.
-Regular exercise that focuses on strength, your core, and mobility can help stop your pain from progressing.
-By staying active, and consulting with your spine provider when you are experiencing pain, you can manage pain caused by degenerative disc disease.
+Regular exercise that trains strength, your core, and improved your mobility can help you prevent your pain from progressing.
+By staying active, and consulting with your spine care provider when you are experiencing pain, you can manage the pain caused by degenerative disc disease.